cannam/expressive-means/README.md

 # Expressive Means Vamp Plugins

-[Vamp plugins](https://vamp-plugins.org) for analysis of articulation, vibrato, and portamento in audio recordings of musical performances, with a primary focus on bowed stringed instruments.
+[Vamp plugins](https://vamp-plugins.org) for the analysis of articulation, vibrato, and portamento in audio recordings of musical performances, with a focus on bowed stringed instruments.

 * Method by Frithjof Vollmer, Stuttgart University of Music and the Performing Arts (Germany)
 * Code by Chris Cannam, Particular Programs Ltd (London, UK)
-* Makes use of "pYIN" by Matthias Mauch and of Tilo Haehnel's "vibratoanalyse.R" method
+* Makes use of "pYIN" by Matthias Mauch and of Tilo Haehnel's "vibratoanalyse.R"

 See the [reference manual](https://github.com/cannam/expressive-means/releases/download/v1.0.0/ExpressiveMeans_ReferenceManual_v1.0.pdf) for comprehensive documentation.